kriskowal/gtor/README.md

 every report except the one you most recently received.
 Alternately, consider a value that represents the current time.
-Since the current time is always changing, it would not be meaningful, much less practical, to respond every moment it changes.
+Since the current time is always changing, it would not be meaningful, much less possible, to respond every moment it changes.

 Time series data comes in two varieties: **discrete** and **continuous**.
 Discrete values should be **pushed** whereas continuous values should be **pulled** or **polled**.
+If a homophone is a disaster, what are synonymous homophones?

 ## Primitives